top of page

 Interviews

-For the next primary research phase, we conducted in-depth interviews with five particpants.
+For the next primary research phase, I assisted with conducting in-depth interviews with five participants.

-Four of those participants were international students living in student accommodation buildings on and off campus.
-Our participants were Chinese, Indian, Turkish and Norwegian.
-They provided us with data to identify who our target users are, the challenges they experience and their desires.
+Four participants were international students living in student accommodation buildings on and off campus.
+Our participants were Chinese, Indian, Turkish, and Norwegian.
+As the User Researcher, I was grateful that the participants provided my team and me with insightful data to identify who our target users are, the challenges they experience, and their desires.

 Insights from the student interviews: